Louis-François Lejeune: Life

-In 1812, during the French invasion of Russia, he was made général de brigade and chief of staff to Davout.
+In 1812, during the French invasion of Russia, he was made brigade general and chief of staff to Davout.
 Frostbitten on the face, Lejeune left his post during the retreat from Russia and was arrested on the orders of Napoleon.
 Freed in March 1813, Lejeune was then sent to the Illyrian provinces, before rejoining the army under the orders of Marshal Oudinot, becoming his chief of staff.
 During the Saxony campaign, Lejeune was present at the Battle of Lutzen (1813), the crossing of the River Spree and at Bautzen.
 He was made an officer of the Légion d'honneur and a commander of the Order of Maximilian of Bavaria.
-At the battle of Hoyersverda, when Bülow's corps wiped out the 12th corps formed up in square on the plain, Lejeune (at risk of being kidnapped) ventured into the enemy lines with one battalion, General Wolf's cavalry and six 12 pounder guns.
+At the Battle of Hoyersverda, when Friedrich Wilhelm Bülow von Dennewitz's corps wiped out the 12th corps formed up in square on the plain, Lejeune (at risk of being kidnapped) ventured into the enemy lines with one battalion, General Wolf's cavalry and six 12 pounder guns.
 He thus broke the whole of the Prussian artillery and saved marshal Oudinot and his army.
 Wounded several times and lastly at Hanau, he was authorised to leave the army in November 1813 after more than 20 years' service.
 After his departure from the army, he devoted himself to painting.

 After an initial grant in Hanover in 1808, and a second in Westphalia in 1810, he was made a baron d'Empire in 1810.
 Already a member of the cross of the Order of Leopold, Lejeune was made a knight of St Louis by Louis XVIII and in 1823 a commander of the Légion d'honneur.
 He returned to the army (now under the Bourbons) from 1818 to 1824, becoming commander of Haute-Garonne in 1831.
 On 2 September 1821 he married Louise Clary, sister of General Marius Clary and niece of Désirée Clary, queen of Sweden by her marriage with Jean-Baptiste Bernadotte.
 In 1824 the king of Sweden conferred on Lejeune the grand-cross of the Order of the Sword.
 In 1837 he became director of the École des beaux-arts et de l’industrie in Toulouse, a city of which he became mayor in 1841 and in which he died of a heart attack aged 73.